dasunpubudumal/consul-kv-bootstrapper/README.md

 for storing said configurations.

 This application is a utility application to bootstrap application configurations held in Consul KV upon client application initialization.
-Upon initialization of a Spring Bean (`@Bean, @Component`, etc.) use `@BootstrapperMethod` to return properties declared in a `consul-config.yml` file.
+Upon initialization of a Spring Bean (`@Bean, @Component`, etc.) use `@ConsulKVBootstrapper` to return properties declared in a `consul-config.yml` file.

 ```java
 @Configuration